Absolutely not. All of my bones, insect wings, and animal remains are ethically sourced.

 Do you have any bat skeletons/skulls?

 Nope.
 The majority of bat skulls and skeletons are imported into the United States and I have yet to find a source that meets my ethical standard.
+There is a growing movement in the vulture culture community to move away from these imported bat remains due in part because they are not sustainably harvested.
+I urge you to please do your research before you purchase any bat skeleton/skull/taxidermy specimen.

 Do you take custom orders?